Chapter 1: History of the Football Jersey – From Ancient Jersey Art to Modern Functionality

 3.1 Classic cuts

-- Round neck: Traditional and versatile, perfect for Children's football jersey.
+- Round neck: Traditional and versatile, perfect for children's football jersey.

 - V-neck: Modern and slimming, ideal for teenagers.